Yotacaz/Projet-CY-Fish/README.md

 Game CY-Fish :
 To start you need to
+1. download this folder
-1. execute the Makefile
+2. execute the Makefile
-2. execute main file
+3. execute main file

 Bonus functionnalities :